jmudy/weather-data-forecast/README.md

 # 🌦️ Weather Data Forecast

-This repository contains the development of forecasting techniques for weather data in Valencia using [Facebook Prophet](https://github.com/facebook/prophet).
+This repository contains the development of a [Facebook Prophet](https://github.com/facebook/prophet) model to forecast the average temperature in Valencia (Spain).

 ## 📁 Project Structure